What are the benefits of being an Alaska Tribal Network (ATN) community?

 Virtual Service Providers (VSPs)

 VSPs offer the internet or phone service over the ATN in your community and bill the subscribers for different packages.
+When the ATN is initialized there will be one or more VSPs offering service immediately.
+More may be added over time.

 In the ATN scenario, Tribes make all choices to participate at whatever level they decide.
 They have the right to be a provider of service, an owner of network equipment, both, or neither.